Citizen-science altered-state survey

 Direction

-The local app work is a Shiny survey pipeline with Google Sheets questionnaire definitions, language-specific survey blocks, MariaDB persistence, canonical ASC scoring, peer-comparison feedback, data-quality metadata, and export scripts for public and private bundles.
-The companion guide is the public collaborator layer: it explains survey links, questionnaire edits, data examples, peer-plot tuning, and the contracts that keep edits safe.
+The running app is a Shiny survey pipeline with Google Sheets questionnaire definitions, language-specific survey blocks, MariaDB persistence, canonical ASC scoring, peer-comparison feedback, data-quality metadata, and export scripts for redacted public exports and restricted research exports.
+The access guide explains survey links, questionnaire edits, data examples, peer-plot tuning, and the contracts that keep edits safe.

-This gives the site a clearer web-development axis.
-Viscereality and Rusty XR show headset and companion-tooling work.
-AXP shows the same systems thinking applied to browser-based research infrastructure: consent-facing flow, participant experience, reproducible definitions, redacted exports, and public documentation.
+AXP extends the same systems thinking behind Viscereality and Rusty XR into browser-based research infrastructure: consent-facing flow, participant experience, reproducible definitions, redacted exports, and collaborator documentation.

 - Multilingual Shiny survey flow for altered-state reports